How to use Excel as a Drawing Tool

 Right-click an existing AutoShape that has your desired formatting, and select...

-Then add any new AutoShapes from Excel's standard palette, and your new AutoShapes will be formatted to match your AutoShape Defaults.
+Then copy and paste any new AutoShapes from Excel's standard palette, and your new AutoShapes will be formatted to match your AutoShape Defaults.

 Bookmark = ChangeToAnotherShape